-With so many great credit card options out there, it’s easy to get a case of FOMO (or fear of missing out).
+With so many great credit card options on the market, it’s easy to get a case of FOMO (or fear of missing out).
 That small voice in the back of your mind might persist, “Am I getting the most out of my credit card?” or “Do I have the very best credit card when it comes to my financial goals and spending patterns?”

 These questions will invariably lead you on a search for a great credit card.
-Whether you are looking for a rewards credit card with cash back or a travel credit card with an intro APR offer or welcome bonus, it’s never a bad idea to explore your options.
+Whether you are looking for a rewards credit card with cash back or a travel credit card with an intro APR offer, it’s never a bad idea to explore your options.

 Chase is a popular credit card issuer with many feature-rich cards to choose from.
-Let’s take a look at one of its entry-level cards, the Chase Freedom Unlimited® to find out if it’s worth adding to your wallet.
+Let’s take a look at one of its entry-level cards, the Chase Freedom Unlimited, so we can answer the question of, “Is the Chase Freedom Unlimited worth it?”

 What does the Chase Freedom Unlimited card offer?

-- Rewards rate: 5 percent cash back on Lyft purchases (through March 2022); 5 percent cash back on travel purchased through Chase Ultimate Rewards; 3 percent cash back on dining; 3 percent cash back on drugstore purchases; 1.5 percent cash back on all other purchases
+- Rewards rate: 5 percent back on Lyft purchases (through March 2025), 5 percent back on travel purchased through Chase Ultimate Rewards, 3 percent back on dining, 3 percent back on drugstore purchases and 1.5 percent back on all other purchases

 - Annual fee: $0

 - Purchase intro APR: 0 percent intro APR on purchases for 15 months

 - Balance transfer intro APR: None

 - Regular APR: 15.74 percent to 24.49 percent (variable)